Business Finland

-Business Finland is a public organization under the Finnish Ministry of Employment and the Economy.
-It was established on 1 January 2018, with the goal of attracting trade, tourism, and foreign investment, and providing funds for innovation to Finland.
-And as such, Business Finland is also involved in funding Finnish space researches, under the New Space Economy program, as well as startup companies, under Young Innovative Company funding program among other projects.
-The organization is made up of two entities: Innovation Business Finland (a government agency) and Business Finland Oy (a government-owned corporation controlled by the agency).
+Business Finland is a public organization under the Ministry of Employment and the Economy.
+It was established on 1 January 2018, with the goal of promoting export, foreign investments, attracting tourism, and providing funding for innovations.
+The organization is made up of two entities: Innovation Funding Agency Business Finland (a government agency) and Business Finland Oy (a government-owned corporation controlled by the agency).

+At the start of 2026, Business Finland's international operations on export promotion, including a significant number of employees, were transferred to the Ministry for Foreign Affairs, following a political decision.

+Business Finland is part of a public network called Team Finland, which has a broader goal of bringing "together all public internationalization services".

 History

-The predecessor of the agency was Tekes – the Finnish Funding Agency for Technology and Innovation (Finnish: Innovaatiorahoituskeskus Tekes), while the predecessor of the corporation was Finpro Oy.
+The predecessor of the agency was Tekes, the Finnish Funding Agency for Technology and Innovation (Finnish: Innovaatiorahoituskeskus Tekes), while the predecessor of Business Finland Oy was Finpro Oy.
 Tekes was founded in 1983 through the President of Finland, Mauno Koivisto, who ratified the Act on the founding of Tekes.
-"Tekes" is derived from Tekniikan edistämiskeskus (Center for Advancement of Technology), also translated as National Technology Agency or Technology Development Centre.
+"Tekes" is derived from Tekniikan edistämiskeskus (Center for Advancement of Technology, also known as National Technology Agency).
 The centre was founded primarily in response to an economic recession during the 1970s.
 At its formation in 1983, it employed twenty people.
 It began researching energy technology in 1995.

 In 2009, Tekes invested €579 million in 2,177 projects, of which €343 million was directed to the enterprise projects and €236 million to universities, polytechnics and public research institutes.

-In 2018, the Sipilä government fused together Tekes and Finpro Oy, a government-owned corporation for the promotion of exports.
-The target was to streamline business services and make sure that the service chain is not broken when a company proceeds from R&D to export.
-The initiative also sought to gain business investors from abroad in addition to those at home.
+In 2018, based on a political decision made by the Sipilä government, Tekes and Finpro Oy, a government-owned corporation for export promotion, were merged together.
+The target was to streamline business services and make sure that the service chain remains intact for companies going from the R&D phase to exporting.
+The initiative also sought to gain more investments from abroad in addition to those at home.

 Organization

-There are currently 680 specialists working for Business Finland at 16 offices in Finland, and 42 abroad.
-Business Finland is a public-sector operator that is part of a larger network called Team Finland, which has a broader goal of bringing "together all public internationalization services".
-Business Finland also has a board of directors, which includes people familiar with the industry.
-The board of directors also includes a representative of the Ministry of Employment and the Economy.
-As of 2021, this position is occupied by the vice-chairman, Petri Peltonen who is also the Undersecretary of State for Ministry of Economic Affairs and Employment.
-The board of directors decides on the allocation of funding, while the executive director acts as the Board's representative.
-The composition of the Leadership Team and the board of directors is as follows:
+There are 450 experts working for Business Finland in 15 offices in Finland and in 12 locations abroad.

+Business Finland's Board consists of individuals familiar with business and different industries as well as a representative of the Ministry of Economic Affairs and Employment.
+The Board steers, monitors, and supervises the operations of the Business Finland entity and decides on general operational guidelines, taking into account the objectives set by the Ministry of Economic Affairs and Employment as well as the principles and guidelines of state ownership steering.
+The Board decides on the granting of funding for companies' or organizations' projects that fall within the remit of the funding agency, within the funding authority awarded in the state budget.
+The Finnish government appoints the Board.